Rodney Ah You

-Rodney Ah You (born 27 October 1988) is a New Zealand born Irish rugby union player.
-Ah You's primary position is as a prop, and he can play at both tighthead and loosehead.
-He currently plays for French side Rugby Club Vannes in the Rugby Pro D2.
+Rodney Ah You (born 27 October 1988) is a New Zealand-born Irish international rugby union player.
+His primary position is prop, and he can play at both tighthead and loosehead.
+Born in Wellington, he played for Canterbury, before moving to Ireland where he played six seasons for Connacht and two for Ulster, then England where he played three seasons for Newcastle Falcons, then France, where he played a season with Vannes in the Pro D2, and two seasons in Nationale 2 with Limoges and Cognac.